 You have positive feelings when you open your bag, and you feel in control because you know what’s in there and where you can find it.

-As soon as you have successfully cleared up a formerly cluttered space that you access multiple times during the day – like in this case your bag -, you will repeatedly get reminded that you are able to do the decluttering work successfully.
+As soon as you have successfully cleared up and organised a formerly cluttered and messy space that you access multiple times during the day – like in this case your bag -, you will repeatedly get reminded that you are able to do successfully whatever you want to do.

 You will also have clear proof that you can overcome the overwhelm that in the past kept you from getting certain tasks done.